 - What is the goal or target for the improvement team’s project?

 - Do the problem and goal statements meet the SMART criteria (specific, measurable, attainable, relevant, and time-bound)?

 - Has anyone else (internal or external to the organization) attempted to solve this problem or a similar one before?
 If so, what knowledge can be leveraged from these previous efforts?

-- How will the project team and the organization measure complete success for this project?
+- How will the Performs the process improvement tasks. and the organization measure complete success for this project?

 - What are the physical boundaries of the scope?

 - What is in bounds and what is not?